 The Painted Church is totally free to enter, although you’ll probably want to donate some cash after you experience it (it really is that special).

-If you’re looking for more things like this around Captain Cook, check out my list of 5 Things To Do In Captain Cook Hawaii With Kids!
 I hope this helps plan your trip so that when you arrive at the Painted Church, everything will be perfect!

 While there are many historic Kona churches, this is by far the prettiest.